Unique Varieties of Common Herbs

 Mm, sweet basil—my all-time favorite herb to grow in the garden.
 It’s fantastic in all sorts of food, from sauces to side dishes, although it’s probably most famous as the main ingredient of pesto.

 Common sweet basil (O. basilicum cvs., annual) has bright green leaves.
 A number of cultivars, however, sport a deep purple-red color.
 Of these, ‘Red Rubin’ has been a vigorous performer for me.
 Others, like ‘Osmin’ and ‘Purple Ruffles’, seem to be more susceptible to botrytis rot and have petered out in my garden.
-The flavor of ‘Red Rubin’ and other purple-red plants is milder than that of traditional green basil, but they still make a good addition to salads and vinaigrettes.
+‘Red Rubin’ and other purple-red plants have a milder flavor than traditional green basil, but they still make a good addition to salads and vinaigrettes.

 The dark leaves of ‘Red Rubin’ complement any planting.
 It helps to make the flowers of other plants pop—particularly the yellows of plants like black-eyed Susans (Rudbeckia spp. and cvs., Zones 3–11) and the blue-green foliage of plants like blue fescue grass (Festuca glauca and cvs., Zones 4–8).
 A word to the wise: Give your basil a little elbow room.
 To prevent disease problems, give plants good air circulation and water them at the base (not on their leaves).
 Also, stay on top of deadheading; basil leaves begin to taste bitter when plants are allowed to flower.